billbuchanan/csn09112/week12_end/labs/README.md

 Some hints are [here](https://asecuritysite.com/dlp/day1)
 ## Splunk
-Using Splunk at http:// asecuritysite.com:8000 determine the following.
+Using Splunk at [http:// asecuritysite.com:8000](http:// asecuritysite.com:8000) determine the following.
+The user name is csn01, csn02, ... or csn50) and the password is "napier123".
 You will be allocated a login.
 We can use regular expressions to find information.
 For example, to find the number of accesses from an IP address which starts with “182.”, we can use:

 <pre>
 get | regex _raw="182\.\d{1,3}\.\d{1,3}\.\d{1,3}"